plnsc/making-mirrors/README.md

 - Install the Rust toolchain (latest stable)
 - Provide development tools (cargo-watch, cargo-edit, rust-analyzer)
 - Set up the shell with helpful commands
-- Keep Python support from the original environment

 ### 2. Build the Application